J-1 Student Visa

 Any individual who participates in an Exchange Visitor program in the Researcher Scholar or Professor category on or after 11/18/06 is subject to a 24-month bar on "repeat participation" in those categories.
 Scholars subject to the 24-month bar may not return to the United States as a J-1 scholar in the Research Scholar or Professor category for the 24-month period.
 This bar also applies to J-2 dependents.
 The 24-month bar is not the same as the Two Year Home Residence Requirement.
 The 24-month bar does not prevent individuals from returning to the United States in any other visa status.

 Impact of the 24-Month Bar

 When a scholar either concludes or leaves a J-1 program, whichever happens earlier, the scholar's record becomes inactive in SEVIS; thus making it impossible for the HIO to reactivate it.
 At that point, the 24-month bar time starts to accrue.
-Therefore, it is extremely important for the HIO to be informed of a scholar's departure from Harvard and his/her future plans, so that the scholar's SEVIS record can be properly maintained to facilitate his/her possible return to the United States.
+Therefore, it is extremely important for the HIO to be informed of a scholar's departure from Harvard and their future plans, so that the scholar's SEVIS record can be properly maintained to facilitate their possible return to the United States.

 Frequently Asked Questions about the 24-Month Bar for Research Scholars and Professors